Neil Young (album)

-Neil Young is the debut studio album by Canadian / American musician Neil Young following his departure from Buffalo Springfield in 1968, issued on Reprise Records, catalogue number RS 6317.
-The album was first released on November 12th 1968 in the so-called 'CSG mix'.
-It was then partially remixed and re-released in late summer 1969, but at no time has the album ever charted on the Billboard 200.
+Neil Young is the debut studio album by Canadian/American musician Neil Young following his departure from Buffalo Springfield in 1968, issued on Reprise Records, catalogue number RS 6317.
+The album was first released on November 12, 1968, in the so-called 'CSG mix'.
+It was then partially remixed and re-released in late summer 1969, but at no time has the album charted on the Billboard 200.